Nations to boycott Eurovision as EBU approves Israel to compete

 Following the news, many EBU Members announced their withdrawal from Eurovision.

-Reports indicate The Netherlands, Spain, Ireland and Slovenia have made announced they will not participate.
+The Netherlands, Spain, Ireland and Slovenia have made announcements they will not participate in Eurovision 2026.

 "AVROTROS has decided not to participate in the Eurovision Song Contest in 2026.
 This decision follows a careful process in which information was gathered from a wide range of stakeholders: from the Israeli ambassador to Amnesty International, from the EBU to various European public broadcasters, and internally from our own Association Council, Works Council, and Supervisory Board, as well as the many thousands of Eurovision fans who reached out.